dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/dependency-injection.md

 > System.InvalidOperationException: Trying to resolve transient disposable service TransientDependency in the wrong scope.
 Use an 'OwningComponentBase\<T>' component base class for the service 'T' you are trying to resolve.

-## Access Blazor services from another DI scope
+## Access Blazor services from a different DI scope

 *This section only applies to Blazor Server apps.**